cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 ## ring_size = 64
 ```

-By default ``` ring_size ``` is commented out but defaults to 64.
-To set the value uncomment the parameter and update its value.
+When first installed the ``` ring_size ``` parameter is commented out and the value defaults to 64.
+To set the value uncomment the parameter and update its value appropriately.

 If you have a single Riak TS node all of the partitions will live on that single node.
 If you have a cluster of Riak TS nodes than the partitions are distributed equally around the cluster.
 For example, if you have 8 nodes and 64 partitions then each node will have 8 partitions.